Collective Noun Farm

 - Write "herd of sheep" underneath the picture.

-- Remind students that they'll be repeating your model four times, for four different collective nouns.
+- Remind students that they'll be creating the same model four times, for four different collective nouns.

 - Distribute construction paper, Minnie's Farm Visit worksheets, scissors, and coloring tools.